FL0WL0W/EmbeddedIOOperations/README.md

 # EmbeddedIOOperations
 Embedded Operations for the Operation Architecture.
-Use these to interract with EmbeddedIOServices from the Operation Architecture.
+Use these to interact with EmbeddedIOServices from the Operation Architecture.
 Operations from the standard Operation Architecture library can be used to translate inputs to meaningful variables and translate variables to outputs.

 # Operations
 <ul>